denisekatepagala/CPE106L-4_E01_1T2526_Group-8/Project Sprint/README.md

 **-------------------------------------------------------- END FOR 02 Frontend (FLET) -------------------------------------------------------**
 #

-# 03 Algorithm, Analytics, & Integration - Accessible Transportation Scheduler
+## 03 Algorithm, Analytics, & Integration | Member Assigned: Jm Esperanza

-## Overview
+# Overview

 The **Algorithm & Analytics** module of the **Accessible Transportation Scheduler** is responsible for implementing the core logic for routing, scheduling, and analytics.
 This component uses **Dijkstra's Algorithm** for route optimization and provides analytics for administrators.
 The algorithms are exposed through **FastAPI** endpoints, and the **Google Maps API** is integrated to provide location-based services and distance calculations.
 The initial frontend built using **Flet** has been connected to these exposed endpoints in the backend to allow users to interact with the system seamlessly.